Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Bob Myers,

-Duncan, and Brian Winhorse.
+L. Duncan, and Brian Winhorse.

 Welcome me to the family.
+This is a Friday night.

 Nobody's told us anything.

-I get this text from four ESPN people, welcome me to the family.
+I get this text from four ESPN people.
+Welcome me to the family.

-about two hours later i get a call from tnt
+About two hours later, I get a call from TNT.

-this story broke no
+this story broke, no shit.

 before

-it broke
+it broke.

-Just have been there saying how'd they negotiate it without knowing if you were going to be on the show?
+How about a hair's up?
+Ernie Johnson.
+I also been there saying how'd they negotiate it without knowing if you were going to be on the show?

 That's my point.

+That's my point, Bill.
 And I'm sitting here like, oh, welcome to the family.

+It was a Friday night.
 And I was like, wait, welcome to what family?

 Then I said, I got the call from TNT like two hours later saying, hey, unfortunately, the story broke.
+Like, the story broke because y'all got a damn deal.

-How about if y'all signed a deal, call us for immediately and saying, hey, guy, we got a deal to trade y'all's show to ESPN.
+How about if y'all signed the deal, call us for immediately and said, hey, God, we got a deal to trade y'all show the ESPN.
+And that's one of the reasons I developed animosity toward them.

+Like, yo, just tell us.
 Because if he had to call us and said, you know what, guys, this is a bad deal.

 They want us to go from 1.2 to 2.5 billion a year for 11 years.

+We can't afford that.
 That's all TNT had to say, Bill.

-And we would have said, We understand.
+And we would have said, we understand.

-But for us to hear from the internet and ESPN people that we lost the package, that's just unprofessional.
+That's not a great deal.
+But for us to hear from the internet, and ESPN people that we lost the package, that's just unprofessional.

 And I get mad for Ernie because Ernie's the godfather.